Picovoice/picovoice/sdk/react/README.md

 Picovoice is also available for React Native, as a separate package.
 See [@picovoice/picovoice-react-native](https://www.npmjs.com/package/@picovoice/picovoice-react-native).

-To use the Porcupine or Rhino engines individually with React, see [@picovoice/porcupine-web-react](https://www.npmjs.com/package/@picovoice/porcupine-web-react) and [@picovoice/porcupine-rhino-react](https://www.npmjs.com/package/@picovoice/rhino-web-react), respectively
+To use the Porcupine or Rhino engines individually with React, see [@picovoice/porcupine-web-react](https://www.npmjs.com/package/@picovoice/porcupine-web-react) and [@picovoice/porcupine-rhino-react](https://www.npmjs.com/package/@picovoice/rhino-web-react), respectively.

 ## Introduction